 OpManager is a network activity monitoring tool that enables IT admins to track even the smallest activity on their networks in real-time.
 This way, IT admins can minimize downtime and the mean time to resolve (MTTR).

 On a granular level, there is a vast amount of activity happening on each network device in the IT infrastructure of an organization, like packet transmission, messages from network protocols, device status events, etc. Network activity becomes a bread crumb used to identify network bottlenecks when an issue is detected, so even the most minute network activity should be monitored as it directly impacts overall network performance, health, and uptime.
-Network activity is monitored with the help of network monitoring tools.
+Network activity is monitored with the help of a network monitoring tool like OpManager.

 For a better understanding of how and which network activities can be observed, monitored, and analyzed, they can be classfied into two types: device level and user level.

 Device level: Each and every device, port, interface, firewall, and application in a network needs to be monitored for activity to keep the network in check and improve uptime.
 This can be accomplished by:

 User level: The network activity of every IT employee and their device, along with their VPN connections, internet usage trends, etc. need to be monitored by optimized network activity monitoring software that uses user activity monitoring (UAM).

 SNMP monitoring: Using an SNMP credential, OpManager sends an SNMP request to the SNMP agent running on the device being monitored, and receives a response.
 This response contains data about network activity.

 WMI monitoring: Using the WMI protocol, OpManager, Windows network activity monitoring software, can monitor Windows server performance, Microsoft Hyper-V devices, Windows services, event logs, Exchange servers, files, folders, Active Directories, log files, and SQL servers.